-You know you are really having a bad day when your invalid husband announces that he just mailed a letter to the D.A. implicating you and his best friend in a plot to kill him.
-In “Cause for Alarm”, a 1951 low budget suburban noir, George Jones (Barry Sullivan) is confined to his bed and his mind is deteriorating as well.
-A weak heart and paranoia make a lethal combination as George convinces himself that his loving wife Ellen (Loretta Young), who has been taking care of him, and his best friend and physician are out to kill him, slowly poisoning him.
+You know you are really having a bad day when your invalid husband announces to you he just mailed a letter to the D.A. implicating you and his best friend in a plot to kill him.
+In “Cause for Alarm,” a 1951 low budget suburban noir, George Jones (Barry Sullivan) is confined to his bed and his mind is deteriorating as well.
+A weak heart and paranoia make for a lethal combination as George convinces himself that his loving wife Ellen (Loretta Young), who has been taking care of him and his best friend, and physician, are out to kill him by slowly poisoning him.

 Ellen is obviously relieved though not for long when she realizes the letter her husband mailed will incriminate her as his murderer.
 From what George told her just before he died, everything he put in the letter could be misinterpreted to prove there was a plot to kill him.
 Attempts to get the letter back from the Post Office, the D.A. are in vain.
 With each passing moment, Ellen is becoming a bigger and bigger web of nerves, on the verge of a breakdown, all while her husband’s dead body remains upstairs in the bedroom.
 When George’s Aunt comes to visit and wants to see George, you fear the poor woman is going to go totally berserk.
 Later, Ranney shows up to check on George, and Ellen tells him what happened.
 He calmly goes upstairs, finds his friend’s body, and methodically begins to “clean up” the scene, rearranging the body, pulling the shades down.
 Surprisingly he shows no sign of distress over his friend’s recent demise.